xylix/tiralabra-syksy-2021/dokumentit/maarittely.md

 ## The problem to solve

-Create a partially pure-python implementation of zstandard, that relies on the existing c implementation and it's python bindings where needed.
-The plan is _not_ to just create alternative python bindings for zstandard, but instead implement critical parts of zstandard in python and or even pseudocode for ease of learning.
+Create a partially pure-python implementation of the decoding process of zstandard, that relies on the existing c implementation and it's python bindings where needed.
+The plan is _not_ to just create alternative python bindings for zstandard, but instead implement critical parts of decompressing zstandard in python and or even pseudocode for ease of learning.
 As of writing this document the only Zstandard implementations (that were not just bindings) are in C, Golang and Rust.

 In making it possible to pick a scope like the above, the scope of the resulting python program will be planned quite a lot smaller than real Zstandards.
-Just implementing single file non-streaming zstandard compression and decompression should be sufficient.
+Just implementing single file non-streaming zstandard decompression coule be sufficient.
+If the decompression proves too easy compression will also be implemented.

-The program will be tested by validating file checksums after a complete compression and decompression, and it's output will be compared to the reference implementations'.
+The program will be tested by comparing file checksums after a complete decompression to a decompression of the same file with the reference implementation.

 Zstandard being a compression algorithm, for the purposes of this course project the slowness of Python should not be a problem.
 However if the performance is a problem it is an option to implement performance critical parts in Rust or C or Java.